arp242/goatcounter/README.markdown

   breath of fresh air.

-- **Accessibility** is a high-priority feature, and the interface works well with screen readers, no JavaScript, and even text browsers.
+- **Accessibility** is a high-priority feature, and the interface works well with screen readers, no JavaScript, and even text browsers (although not all features work equally well without JS).

 - 100% committed to **open source**; you can see exactly what the code does and make improvements.